 You will find it all soon, read on!

-Your attitude is everything.
+Your attitude is everything and the miracles of a positive outlook are well known.
 Everywhere, in all walks of life.
-And job-hunting post-retirement is no different.
+And post-retirement job search is no different.
 Therefore, developing a positive and progressive attitude is must-must before embarking on your post-retirement job hunting expedition.
 And there are specific ways to do it.

 - How will I get a job?